OpenDSA/OpenDSA/RST/en/Glossary.rst

       abstract state in the production.
       Similar to a :term:`literal`, but this is the term more typically used in the context of a :term:`compiler`.

+   testing
+      Determining whether a program operates as we intend.
+      This is in contrast to :term:`debugging`.

    Theta notation
       In :term:`algorithm analysis`, :math:`\Theta` notation is used